 The life lesson we should have been taught at school

-There’s no denying that this kind of behavior is on the rise.
 In the public domain, barely a day passes without newspapers splashing the story that a comment, tweet or email has caused an uproar.
-Demands are made for heads to roll, and responses range from retractions (‘I apologise unreservedly for my lack of judgement …’) to defiance (‘This is a ridiculous case of political correctness…’).
+Demands are made for heads to roll, and responses range from retractions ("I apologise unreservedly for my lack of judgement ...") to defiance ("This is a ridiculous case of political correctness…").
 And then the next story breaks.

 The converse situation is that we feel gripped by fear or anxiety and fail to seize the moment to speak up or act according to our values.
-The consequences of freezing can be just as deleterious, and sometimes more so, than overreacting.
+The consequences of freezing can be just as deleterious as those of overreacting, and sometimes more so.
 Either way, managing our emotions is a tricky business.

 The truth is that we’ve ended up with a tangled mess of advice in this area.
 Much of the prevailing literature tells us to squash negative emotions and replace them with positive ones.
 Other experts tell us this is tantamount to putting icing on dog food and calling it cake.
-So which, if any, is right?
+So who, if anyone, is right?

-To navigate through this emotional battleground, some important distinctions need to be made:
+To navigate through this emotional battleground, we need to make some important distinctions: